Architectural clarity, without obligation

 Rebuilding the Company Beneath the Company

-It is a reflective and diagnostic companion to The Company Beneath the Company, written for leaders who sense that their organization’s recurring challenges are not cultural, motivational, or personal — but structural.
+It is a diagnostic companion written for leaders who sense their organization’s recurring challenges are structural — not cultural or motivational.

 -